Quds Force

-The Quds Force (نیروی قدس) is one of five branches of Iran's Islamic Revolutionary Guard Corps (IRGC).
-It specializes in unconventional warfare and military intelligence operations.
-U.S. Army's Iraq War General Stanley McChrystal describes the Quds Force as an organization analogous to a combination of the CIA and the Joint Special Operations Command (JSOC) in the United States.
-Responsible for extraterritorial operations, the Quds Force supports non-state actors in many countries, including Hezbollah, Hamas, Palestinian Islamic Jihad, the Houthi movement, and Shia militias in Iraq, Syria, and Afghanistan.
-According to Michael Wigginton et al., the Quds Force is "a classic example of state-sponsored terrorism."
+The Quds Force (نیروی قدس) is one of five branches of the Islamic Revolutionary Guard Corps (IRGC) of Iran.
+Considered an elite unit within the IRGC, it specializes in unconventional warfare and military intelligence operations.
+U.S. Army General Stanley McChrystal describes the Quds Force as being analogous to a combination of the CIA and the Joint Special Operations Command (JSOC).

+Responsible for extraterritorial operations, the Quds Force has been described as the IRGC’s de facto external affairs branch.
+It supports non-state actors in many countries, including Hezbollah, Hamas, Palestinian Islamic Jihad, the Houthis, and Shia militias in Iraq, Syria, and Afghanistan; it has also deployed personnel in foreign conflicts such as the Syrian civil war and the Iraqi offensive against the Islamic State.

-The Quds Force reports directly to the Supreme Leader of Iran, Ayatollah Khamenei.
-After Qasem Soleimani was assassinated in a U.S. drone strike, his deputy, Esmail Qaani, replaced him.
-The U.S. Secretary of State designated the Islamic Revolutionary Guard Corps and Quds Force as a Foreign Terrorist Organization (FTO) in 2019 based on the IRGC's "continued support to and engagement in terrorist activity around the world."
-This was the first time that the U.S. ever designated another government's department as a FTO.
+The Quds Force reports directly to the supreme leader of Iran, currently Mojtaba Khamenei since 8 March 2026.
+After Quds Force commander Qasem Soleimani was assassinated in a U.S. drone strike in January 2020, his deputy, Esmail Qaani, replaced him.

+In 2019, the U.S. secretary of state designated the Islamic Revolutionary Guard Corps and Quds Force as a Foreign Terrorist Organization (FTO) based on the IRGC's "continued support to and engagement in terrorist activity around the world."; this was the first time that the U.S. designated a government entity as an FTO.